aesara-devs/aesara/doc/extending/cop.rst

        this undefined.

-       This attribute is internal and may go away at any point during developpment if a better solution is found.
+       This attribute is internal and may go away at any point during development if a better solution is found.

 The ``name`` argument is currently given an invalid value, so steer away from it.
 As was the case with `Type`, ``sub['fail']`` provides